by Craig L.

 I recently had an unexpected emotional release.
 I thought I was perfectly fine, impervious to the emotional setbacks that the violence of war brings us.
 My experience is a little bit different than most.
 I was a veteran police officer with 20 years of experience under my belt before I deployed to Iraq and then Afghanistan.
 The calling to serve my country came later in life for me and was directly related to 9-11.
-I had no plan of going overseas but when a three-letter agency asked me if I would be interested in assisting the Army in hunting terrorists on the kill or capture mission while imbedded it was a no brainer.
+I had no plan of going overseas but when a three-letter agency asked me if I would be interested in assisting the Army in hunting terrorists on the kill-or-capture mission while embedded it was a no-brainer.
 I had a skill set they wanted me to share with soldiers in the field and I wanted to help.

-I was glad to be home with my family but the default in my mind was downrange, I really missed the people, the adrenaline and the focus that you need to be successful in such challenging environments.
+I was glad to be home with my family but the default in my mind was downrange, I really missed the people, the adrenaline, and the focus that you need to be successful in such challenging environments.
 Being so close to death makes you feel so alive.
-Over the next few years I would hear talk of PTSD and would be asked did things I did bother me?
-The answer was always no. I went back to policing to get this younger generation through the mess Law Enforcement is in and I continued to Adjunct Instruct for the government, all was fine.
+Over the next few years, I would hear talk of PTSD and would be asked if I did things that bother me.
+The answer was always no. I went back to policing to get this younger generation through the mess Law Enforcement is in and I continued to Adjunct Instruct for the government, and all was fine.

 One day while channel surfing I came across Saving Private Ryan.
 I have seen the movie numerous times but my love and respect for the Greatest Generation would always make me watch the movie.
 The scene playing was General Marshall reading a letter from Lincoln to Mrs. Bixby and was about the glorious deaths of her sons while in battle.
 While watching that scene I had a total meltdown for the first time.